PatrickFreyy/PlanIt/docs/srs.md

 ### 3.9 Interfaces

 #### 3.9.1 User Interfaces
-The users could enter their appointments on a schedule, which is shown on the web-application.
+The users could enter their appointments on a schedule, which is shown on the application.

 #### 3.9.2 Persitence Interfaces
 Controller parses data to persistence interface where the user could make their input.